dungwoong/edworthy/README.md

  - ?park gives you park info.
 100 is maximum occupancy, 0 is minimum.
 It tells you the ratio of current occupancy to usual(average) occupancy, as well as the value of current occupancy, for each location.

  ## How does it work?
- Look at page.html.
+ Download [page.html](https://github.com/dungwoong/edworthy/blob/master/page.html) and load it.
 Google doesn't give specific popularity data, but it gives a visual that is made out of a bunch of divs.
- Using BeautifulSoup, we get the height of these divs, and we can report on "approximate" data.
+ Using BeautifulSoup, I get the height of these divs, and we can report on "approximate" data.
 I don't need specific numbers anyways.